 The permitting process will involve a number of steps, which are shown in a graphical representation to the right.
-The proposed approach is geared to fit within a strict timeline consistent with a Massachusetts Coastal Zone Management Resiliency Grant.
-This specific approach is centered around filing an Expanded Environmental Notification Form (EENF) with the with the Massachusetts Environmental Protection Act (MEPA) Unit and requesting a waiver from the mandatory Environmental Impact Report (EIR) requirement.
+The proposed approach is geared to fit within a strict timeline consistent with the funding timeframe of CZM's Coastal Resiliency Grant Program.
+This specific approach is centered around filing an Expanded Environmental Notification Form (EENF) with the Massachusetts Environmental Protection Act (MEPA) Unit and requesting a waiver from the mandatory Environmental Impact Report (EIR) requirement.
 The specific steps include: